 Delinquency proceedings occur within the Family Division of the court system.
 If the juvenile is found responsible for the offense, the Family Division may order a juvenile disposition, which is an official document that details the final outcome of the case.
 An order of disposition includes placing the juvenile on probation or committing the juvenile to state wardship.

-There is no such thing as juvenile jail, but there are juvenile facilities that young people who break the law can be sentenced to by family court judges.
-Although they are not called “jail,” the juvenile facilities are locked-down facilities.
+There’s no such thing as juvenile jail, but there are juvenile facilities that young people who break the law can be sentenced to by family court judges.
+Although they’re not called “jail,” the juvenile facilities are locked-down facilities.

 In Michigan, the treatment for juvenile crimes is to rehabilitate the young offender, while the result for adult crimes is generally punishment.